vilbak/pdp-assessment/README.md

   render.
 It's a plain value now.
 Memo would only help later — e.g. a list card, if the lists get long and profiling shows it's needed.
-- **Cancellation, dedup, caching (Issue 11).** Each query passes React Query's `signal` to `fetch`, so a stale product request is cancelled when you switch products (no race).
-React Query also dedups identical in-flight requests and caches per key; the view-tracking query fires once via `staleTime: Infinity`.
+- **Cancellation, dedup, caching (Issue 11).** Each query passes React Query's `signal` to `fetch`, so a stale product request is cancelled when you switch products.
+React Query also dedups identical in-flight requests and caches per key.

 ## Decisions & trade-offs

-- **React Query for server data** (over SWR / RTK Query): caching, cancellation, and request dedup out of the box, and it keeps fetching out of components.
-RTK Query would pull in Redux, which this page doesn't otherwise need.
+- **React Query for server data**: caching, cancellation, and request dedup out of the box, and it keeps fetching out of components.
 - **Zustand for client state** (over Context / Redux): cart and recently-viewed are small and must survive reloads — Zustand + `persist` does that with almost no boilerplate.
-Context would re-render half the tree;
   Redux is too much for two slices of state.
 - **Sections own their data** (Reviews, Delivery, Recommendations each run their own query) instead of the screen hook fetching everything: each section stays independent and the screen stays thin.
 The cost: